Type 2 Diabetes

 Type 2 diabetes treatment

-If you are diagnosed with type 2 diabetes, treatment17 primarily involves lifestyle changes and monitoring of your blood sugar.
+One of the foremost treatments for type 2 diabetes is preventing the condition entirely.
+If you are diagnosed with type 2 diabetes, treatment[17] primarily involves lifestyle changes and monitoring of your blood sugar.
 However, sometimes the condition also requires the administering of diabetes medications and/or insulin.
+Meeting with a diabetes educator or healthcare provider is a good way of receiving support and guidance.
+He or she may help you to[18]:- Develop a healthy diet and activity plan

 - Test your blood sugar and record your results